stefanstaniAIM/IPPR2016/README.md

 |  maksym  |  EMPLOYEE  |  1234  |

 ###GUI-Dev###
+Just for development purposes, not for production!
 1. run in cmd: ```npm install```
 2. Go to GUI-Dev and run in cmd: ```npm start```
 3. in case of any errors when starting the first time, please stick to the installation guide of [ng2-admin](https://github.com/akveo/ng2-admin/)

+###sbpm-modeler-Dev###
+Just for development purposes, not for production!
+//todo maks